HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 Look at that console - it was amazing!

 It's too bad that I don't have a better photo of it.
 (No offense Glen).
-When I left A-1 Sound to work full time at Studio3, around '67, Glen replaced me there when he got out of the army.
+When I left A-1 Sound to work full time at Studio3, around '67, I met Glen, who replaced me there when he got out of the army.
 We met up again in '69 here at CBS.
 We formed a production and management company and produced the band Sunday for Apple Records with Allan Klein in '70.
+Still buddies today.

 Cheryl went on to Saturday Night Live as the musical director.